 Sights for Hope traces its inception to efforts by Lions clubs from Lehigh and Northampton counties.
 Lions clubs and districts in the Lehigh Valley area and Monroe County provide financial support to Sights for Hope annually.
 Lions International is the world’s largest volunteer service club organization, with more than 1.5 million members in more than 200 countries and regions.
 Lions are known throughout the world for their work to improve the lives of people with visual impairments and to prevent avoidable impairments.

-Sights for Hope blends a service tradition inspired directly by Helen Keller in 1928 with contemporary practices to remove the barriers to independence and success caused by visual impairments.
-Sights for Hope transforms the lives of people with visual impairments in Pennsylvania’s Lehigh Valley and Monroe County through life skills education, specialized technologies, individualized support services, free vision screenings for children, and prevention education programs.
+Sights for Hope blends a service tradition inspired by Helen Keller nearly a century ago with contemporary practices to remove the barriers to independence and success caused by visual impairments.
+Sights for Hope transforms the lives of people with visual impairments in Pennsylvania’s Lehigh Valley and Monroe County through life skills education, specialized technologies, individualized support services, free vision screenings for children, and community education programs.
 Sights for Hope services impact more than 10,000 people in a typical year and are provided at little or no cost.
 A total of 85% of Sights for Hope clients with visual impairments are from low-income households.
 Sights for Hope, known formerly as Center for Vision Loss, is an independent member of the Pennsylvania Association for the Blind (PAB) and is affiliated with the VisionServe Alliance, a network of North American agencies that serve people with visual impairments.